Rockford Construction Accident Lawyer

 Current and Proposed Large Construction Projects in Rockford, Illinois

-Contractors are expected to improve the intersections, install new concrete pavement, install the new storm sewer system, install traffic signals and street lights, install a new water main, relocate the overhead utilities, and make specific sidewalk and multi-use path accommodations for pedestrians.
+Contractors are expected to improve the intersections, install new concrete pavement and a storm sewer system, install traffic signals and street lights, install a new water main, relocate the overhead utilities, and make specific sidewalk and multi-use paths accommodations for pedestrians.
 The project is estimated to be completed by the end of summer 2019.

 The construction project will improve ingress into the nearby hospital campus.
 In addition to the roadway extension, contractors will be making significant improvements for pedestrians and bicycles.
-The $3.5 million project should be completed by winter 2019.
+The $3.5 million projects should be completed by winter 2019.

 The project is slated to include a new active transportation facility along the Chestnut Street Bridge and create a safe barrier between roadway users and oncoming traffic.
 The $400,000 project is estimated to be completed by the winter of 2018.

-The $14 million project will include significant intersection improvements, and the addition of new concrete pavement, water mains, drainage, traffic signals and decorative street lighting.
-The land is to be acquired by the winter of 2018 with construction completed by the fall of 2021.
+The $14 million projects will include significant intersection improvements and the addition of new concrete pavement, water mains, drainage, traffic signals, and decorative street lighting.
+The land will be acquired by the winter of 2018, with construction completed by 2022.

-Rockford Illinois City Building Department
+Rockford Illinois City